• Search Keywords

 Audience Design Initiative

-Screen Australia will host a nationwide information webinar for practitioners on audience design for scripted feature films.
-It will cover what audience design is and how to use it with case studies and guest speakers, the difference between demographics and psychographics and general tips and tricks.
+Screen Australia will present a pre-application information webinar for interested practitioners on this initiative.
+It will cover what audience design is and how to use it, the difference between demographics and psychographics and include case studies.

-Following the webinar, Screen Australia will support intensive in person workshops for selected producers and/or key creative teams led by Irish specialist Síle Culley on audience design strategy for scripted feature films.
+Following the webinar, Screen Australia will support intensive in person workshops for selected producers and/or key creative teams led by Audience specialist Síle Culley on audience design strategy for scripted and documentary feature films.

 About Síle Culley

-Since 2019, Síle has been consulting on Audience Design for both independent producers and established production companies throughout Europe, Asia and Latin America.
-She facilitates and runs workshops for film teams to help them identify potential audiences for their films and the positioning of their projects in the marketplace.
-Her contribution as Audience Designer has led to these projects securing millions in funding with successful applications with Creative Europe, the BFI and Screen Ireland, international premieres at top festivals, world sales and theatrical releases.
+Since 2019, Síle has been consulting on Audience Design for both independent producers and established production companies throughout Europe and the rest of world.
+She facilitates and runs workshops for film teams to help them identify potential audiences for their films and the positioning of their projects in the ever-competitive marketplace.
+Her contribution as Audience Designer has led to international premieres at top festivals, world sales deals and theatrically-released titles, and successful applications with Creative Europe, Screen Ireland and the BFI.
+She is key advisor to Film i Väst on their Audience-focused initiative, and has collaborated with Screen Australia, Netherlands Film Fund, VAF Flanders and Creative Europe MEDIA.

 Aims

-• The primary aim is to build skills and awareness for producers and/or key creatives to enable them to effectively advance their scripted feature film projects in audience design.
+• The primary aim is to build skills and awareness for producers and/or key creatives to enable them to effectively advance their scripted or documentary feature film projects in audience design.

 What is the opportunity?

-• A nationwide webinar aimed at all Australian key creatives wanting to know more about audience design strategies for scripted feature films.
-Screen Australia will host the webinar on Tuesday 23 April 2024 from 6pm – 7.30pm AEST.
+• A webinar aimed at all Australian key creatives wanting to know more about audience design strategies for scripted or documentary feature films.
+Screen Australia will provide a pre-recorded webinar on 30 May 2025.

-• Following an application process, five mid-career producers and/or key creative teams will be chosen to take part in individual two-day workshops in Sydney with Síle Culley, and key industry guest speakers.
-They will work on the positioning of their film in relation to audiences to help shape its outward journey.
+• Following an application and review process conducted by Screen Australia, five mid-career producers and/or key creative teams will be chosen to take part in individual two-day workshops in Sydney with Síle Culley.
+They will work on the positioning of their films in relation to audiences.
+Three scripted/narrative feature films and two documentary feature films will be selected.

-• Screen Australia will pay for travel and accommodation for successful participants residing outside of Sydney.
-Please note that only two members of a successful team are able to attend the workshops.
+• Screen Australia will pay for domestic travel and accommodation for successful participants residing outside of Sydney for up to two members of a successful team.

 WHO CAN APPLY